riteshf/rct-201-e1-boilerplate/README.md

    - Should use `useClock` hook.

 2. `List1`:
-   - Should have `initalValues` and `label` as props.
+   - Should have `initialValues` and `label` as props.
    - Show use `useNumberList` hook to get following functionality:
      - list: elements that are present in the list.
      - appendStart: to append element at start of the list.
      - popEnd: to pop elements at the end of the list.
      - clear: to set the list to empty.
-     - reset: to reset the value of list to `initalValues`.
+     - reset: to reset the value of list to `initialValues`.
 3. `List2`:
-   - Should have `initalValues` and `label` as props.
+   - Should have `initialValues` and `label` as props.
    - Show use `useNumberList` hook to get following functionality:
      - list: elements that are present in the list.
      - appendEnd: to append element at end of the list.
      - popStart: to pop elements at the start of the list.
      - clear: to set the list to empty.
-     - reset: to reset the value of list to `initalValues`.
+     - reset: to reset the value of list to `initialValues`.

 **Note** - `Make sure you implelement features one by one and deploy the app correctly`